-There is another option, approved by Federal law but not allowed in a few States, of treating the employee as salaried nonexempt and paying them a guaranteed salary each week for all hours worked, plus a supplement of ½ times their regular rate for each hour worked over 40.
+There is another option, approved by Federal law but not allowed in all States, of treating the employee as salaried nonexempt and paying them a guaranteed salary each week for all hours worked, plus a supplement of ½ times their regular rate for each hour worked over 40.
 Public-sector employers also have the option to pay overtime in the form of compensatory time off, within certain limits, in lieu of cash wages.
-Employers have the option of making the changes budget neutral by lowering the hourly rate or salary and then pay overtime so that the weekly pay remains the same.

 While DOL obviously believes it is helping employees get a raise, the new rule may have unintended consequences.
 It is much more likely that employers will shift salaried workers currently paid less than the new minimum to hourly status, with hourly rates that approximate their former salaries, and control costs by restricting overtime.
 Many employees may perceive this as a demotion.
 There is more to salaried status than simply pay.
 For example, many employers make only salaried employees eligible for certain benefits like health insurance and retirement.

-DOL’s changes also will move up that first rung on the ladder of success for many workers – a lot.
+DOL's changes also will move up that first rung on the ladder of success for many workers – a lot.
 The old exemption threshold ($455/week) works out to about $9/hour over 50 hours, not an unusual rate for a starting-level assistant manager at a discount retail chain, for example.
-It is certainly an improvement over a starting minimum hourly wage of $7.25.
+It's certainly an improvement over a starting minimum hourly wage of $7.25.
 Learning to be a manager can take time, as the employee learns procedures and develops supervisory skills.
-When the starting pay for a salaried managerial position moves up to $913/week, that means an effective rate of $18.26 per hour over 50 hours.
+When the starting pay for a salaried managerial position moves up to $913/week: that means an effective rate of $18.26 per hour over 50 hours.
 The employer is making more than twice the investment in the employee.
 Many small (and even large) employers may be reluctant to give inexperienced first-timers an opportunity to move up from hourly work at an annual salary in excess of $47,000.
 If they remain at their current rate of $9/hour, and are allowed to work no more than 40 hours each week, they will gross only $360/week.
-That is a hefty pay cut.
-If they continue to work 50 hours, with overtime, they will take home $495, just $40 more than they earned as a salaried manager before the change.
-That is a pretty measly raise.
-Of course, it also assumes the employer will not reduce the hourly rate so that the employee with overtime continues to receive the same pay.
+That's a hefty pay cut.
+If they continue to work 50 hours, with overtime, they will take home $495: just $40 more than they earned as a salaried manager before the change.
+That's a pretty measly raise.

 Every employer with salaried, exempt employees earning below the new $913 weekly threshold needs to consider their options for compliance with the new rules before the December 1, 2016 effective date.